authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 6. Records that do not start with a "v=" tag that identifies the current version of BIMI MUST be discarded.

-7. If the remaining set contains multiple records or no records, indicator discovery terminates and BIMI processing MUST NOT be performed for this message.
+7. If the remaining set contains multiple records or no records, Assertion Record Discovery terminates and BIMI processing MUST NOT be performed for this message.

 8. If the remaining set contains only a single record, this record is used for BIMI Assertion.